-He's a former Bayern Munich midfielder who helped Joachim Löw guide Germany to 2014 FIFA World Cup glory, but what else is there to know about the man newly installed as Niko Kovac's assistant?
+He's a former Bayern Munich midfielder who helped Joachim Löw guide Germany to 2014 FIFA World Cup glory, but what else is there to know about the man Bayern have called upon to step in for the departed Niko Kovac?

 1) Familiar face at Bayern